einarwh/experiments-in-powerblog/content/blog/2026/03/20/toe-tags-for-json-blobs.md

 }
 ```

-This is nice, because it gives me all I need to reproduce the validation result if I should want to.
+This is nice, because it gives me all we need to reproduce the validation result if we should want to.
 (Omitting the fact that you can pass various evaluation options to the validation tool.)

 But ok, what have we gained by this?
 We have attached a toe tag to the JSON document.
 Does this solve our original problem with the time gap between the serialized value and the type acting as deserialization target?
 No!
 It solves nothing on its own.
 We are just being explicit and keeping notes.
 When it's time to resuscitate John from his deep slumber, we still have to deal with the time gap, the fact that the world has moved ahead while John was in limbo.

 So how should we deal with it?
 There are two obvious solutions.

-We could of course perform a migration whenever we introduce a new version of the contract.
+We could of course perform a migration of JSON documents whenever we introduce a new version of the contract.
 This is a process that is out-of-band to the application.
 But that is a little bit cumbersome, even worrisome, because when should we run that process, and what happens while it is running?
 How should we synchronize it with the deployment of our application?

 The alternative is to handle the data migration just-in-time for each JSON document.
 After all, it is when John leaves the morgue that he will have to face the new reality.
 That's when the leap must be made from t<sub>0</sub> to t<sub>1</sub> (or later, if John has been dormant for a long time).
 John will have to go through a series of transformations, typically involving being outfitted with suitable default values for new properties, or mappings of old ones to new ones.
 Then he will be ready to face life in the here and now again!
 And when it's time to go back to sleep, he will of course be serialized according to the latest version of the contract, since he will be a modern customer, good as new.